carpejemm/tsinelas-chic/README.md

 1. Clone this repository: `git clone https://github.com/carpejemm/tsinelas-chic.git`
 2. Open the project folder in your preferred code editor.
-3. Open `index.html` in your browser to see the landing page. or Open use `Live Server` extension by clicking `Go Live` in the lower right of your VS Code.
+3. Open `index.html` in your browser to see the landing page or open using `Live Server` extension by clicking `Go Live` in the lower right of your VS Code.

 ## Usage